Paolo97Gll/Raytracer.jl/README.md

 commands:
-  generate     generate photorealistic image from input file tonemapping  exec tone mapping of a pfm image and save it to file
+  generate     generate photorealistic image from input file tonemapping  apply tone mapping to a pfm image and save it to file

 optional arguments:
   -h, --help   show this help message and exit